 Google have now prevented the Picasa Web service from creating, renaming and deleting albums and from updating or deleting photos.
 If you are technically minded, please refer to this Google site for more information (see section titled “Mutation support removed”).

-You can still upload photos using the updated plug-in, and you can use the Google Photos website to create your albums before uploading to them from Lightroom.
+You can still upload photos using the latest version of the Photo Upload plug-in, and you can use the Google Photos website to create your albums before or after uploading to them from Lightroom.

 Google Photos “shared albums”

-Update 28 Jan 2017 – the Photo Upload plug-in now works with Picasa Web again, but an update to version 4.1.6 is required.
+Update 28 Jan 2017 – this is now fixed in Photo Upload version 4.1.6.
 There has been no indication from Google what the problem is, but I’ve found an alternate way to upload the photos which appears to work well.

 19 Apr 2016 – Facebook authentication fails